-

 What is a crypto rug pull?

-Sometimes the head of a crypto exchange claims an exchange has been hacked before making off with the assets stored on the exchange wallets.
+- Exchange scams.
+The head of a crypto exchange claims the platform has been hacked, only to make off with the assets stored in users’ wallets on the exchange.

 To add more nuance to how these rug pulls occur, we’ll discuss the three main ways developers carry out these underhanded schemes.